samussiah/paneled-outlier-explorer/README.md

 paneledOutlierExplorer('body', {}).init(data)
 ```

-Creating a chart with a basic [custom configuration](https://github.com/RhoInc/paneled-outlier-explorer/wiki/Configuration)would look like this:
+Creating a chart with a basic [custom configuration](https://github.com/RhoInc/paneled-outlier-explorer/wiki/Configuration) would look like this:

 ```javascript
 var settings = {